What Can Cause Hot Flashes other than Menopause?

 Some people are especially sensitive to the effects of caffeine, which dilates their blood vessels and can cause a hot flash.

 Menopause is associated with an increase in hot flashes when women become obese.
 You can greatly improve your overall well-being when you eat healthily and exercise, since obesity increases chronic inflammation that leads to cancer, heart disease, and sexual dysfunction.
-Pregnant women who experience hot flashes may also want to check to make sure they are not pregnant if they suddenly gain a few kilograms.
+Women who experience hot flashes and are not menopausal may also want to check to make sure they are not pregnant if they suddenly gain a few kilograms.

 5. Too Many Blankets, Hyperhidrosis, Lymphoma, and Infection